quenchtec/visualisations/drafts/public/button/scrollinggridbutton/readme.md

-Each folder contains the same XXXXXXXXXX question, but is set for a better and separate version control.
+Each folder contains the same scroll grid button question, but is set for a better and separate version control.
 Logic is as follows:

 	v1 - Major change - Increases on how the question works or when a new feature is added .0 - question settings - Increases when there was a change related to the question settings i.e. client getting a new colour selector for an element